Bornito de Sousa: Political career

 maternal uncle, Dr. Luís Micolo.
 He was imprisoned at St Paul prison in Luanda and São Nicolau (present-day Cape Verde) by the PIDE from January 1971 to May 1974.
 He was released in May 1974 after the 25 April Revolution, together with his brother, General Baltazar Diogo Cristóvão.
 He started his career by serving as the first National Secretary of the JMPLA.
 In 1976, he became the political commissar of the Angolan Armed Forces.

 He was the president of the Constitutional Commission of the National Assembly, that was responsible for drafting the 2010 Angolan constitution.
 He was also the president of the MPLA Parliamentary Group until February 2010, when he was named Minister of Territorial Administration on 2 February 2010, and was reappointed to the office on 1 October 2012, after the 2012 elections.

+Spending controversy

+De Sousa was heavily criticised in Angola when his daughter, Naulila Diogo, spent $200,000 on dresses on the American reality show Say Yes to the Dress in 2015, more than any other bride had ever spent at the New York clothing store in the show.
+He responded with Facebook posts that mocked popular demands for his resignation over the unaccounted funds.
+De Sousa and his daughter responded with a libel lawsuit in Portugal against British writer Oliver Bullough for the criticism covered in his 2018 book Moneyland: Why Thieves and Crooks Now Rule the World.
+They also brought a criminal defamation case against Portuguese activist Paulo de Morais who publicly denounced de Sousa for lavishly spending large sums of money while Angola remained impoverished, but the case was dismissed in November 2022.

 Personal life

 He was married to Maria José Rodrigues Ferreira Diogo. and has 4 daughters: Nhenze Mpasi Diogo Mendes, Njolela Chili Diogo, Djamila do Carmo Diogo and Naulila Katika Diogo Graça.